 While cost is a valid consideration when expanding your stage design, scenic elements don’t have to be expensive.
 First, there are many options out there for rental backdrop elements, which is an excellent option for organizations who are still tweaking branding or messaging options.
 Additionally, getting custom-branded panels, signage, or backdrops isn’t as expensive as it might seem.
 Just make sure to brand it to you and not the specific event, and you can use it repeatedly, making the expense worth it.

 Let’s also consider the purpose of scenic backdrops.
 They allow set designers to:

 - Frame in the stage to provide deeper visual interest

-- Focus audience attention on the presenter and content being discussed
+- Focus audience attention on the presenter and the content being discussed

-- Transport the audience outside of the event hall
+- Transport the audience outside of the event space hall

 - Deliver relevant visual connections and assist with storytelling

 - Create a sense of immersion and world-building